PanGalacticTech/project_template/[3]system_specification.md

 |InfluxDB | Remote storage of power consumption data | Ease of setup & ease of posting data from remote devices |
 |Grafana  | Graphic display of power consumption via web interface | off the shelf solution that can integrate control methods for sending HTTP requests back to controller |

-### Software Structure Optioneering

-#### Option A

-- Arduino running state machine framework
-- websocket server responds to HTTP GET requests for control of power channels
-- concurrently taking analogRead() of 2 ADC inputs, and sending to external database with HTTP POST requests over wifi
-- Data is pulled from database using graphing tool, like Grafana, which is built around a web accessable user interface.

-#### Option B

-- Arduino running state machine framework
-- websocket server responds to HTTP GET requests
-- concurrently taking analogRead() of 2 ADC inputs, and sending to Raspberry Pi over USB communication.
-- Raspberry pi requires script to place data received over COM port into web accessable format.

 ### Software Specification

 - ADC Samples of current sensor will be taken every 250mS  <!-- Let me know if these timings are suitable  -->
 - ADC samples of 12v bus voltage will be taken every 250mS <!-- Let me know if these timings are suitable  -->
 - Power Channel MOSFETS are "Active Low" Therefore channels will be turned off driven by a HIGH pulse from microcontroller.
 - Seperate API for each power channel "on", "off" and "restart",